McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

+The maintainers of the database will vote for new maintainer from existing contributors.

 Flow of Events
 ^^^^^^^^^^^^^^

 Basic Flow
 """"""""""

+#.
+Contributor/Maintainer nominate a Contributor as a new Maintainer.
+#.
+System notify existing Maintainers for a vote.
+#.
+Maintainers vote.
+#.
+System update permission of Contributor to Maintainer if over 50% approved.

 Alternative Flows
 """""""""""""""""

+None.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

+None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

+None.

 Post-Conditions
 ^^^^^^^^^^^^^^^

+None.

 Extension Points
 ^^^^^^^^^^^^^^^^

+None.

 Propose Package Update
 ----------------------